 This is an 8 minute Flash introduction to some of the basic functionality of The Mind Project's Virtual Robotics Lab.

 Recommended if you have a Flash Player and high enough screen resolution.

 This version also requires a Flash Player -- available in most browsers.

 Plays in a Windows Media Player, built into Windows and available for download (from Microsoft) for the Mac.

-This version does NOT keep track of your progress and save it (see Basic Version).
-Instead it breaks the lab into 5 parts allowing the user to begin at any part.
+This version (the only one now available) does NOT keep track of your progress and does not save it.
+However, this version is still practical for use in the classroom.
+The lab is separated into 5 parts allowing the user to begin at any part.
 The small round "TO" button (=teacher options) at the bottom of the window brings up the "jump menu".
 One day, the class might complete parts 1-2.
 The next day everyone selects pt 3 on the "jump menu", and all objectives for parts 1 & 2 will be checked.
 This offers flexibility for an instructor who wants students to do the lab over several class periods.
 This way, on day two of working with the lab, all students can begin at part 3 of the lab at the same time (even students who were absent on day one).

 In addition to this "Top-Down" Robotics Lab we also have an immersive Virtual Lab where users create their own "hierarchies" to design a behavior-based ("bottom-up") robot to perform a task.
 We have integrated the two virtual robotics lab ("top-down" and "bottom-up") into a comprehensive curriculum introduction to robotics, focusing on the exciting application of robotics in the field of medicine.

 The Mind Project has developed three virtual robotics activities (1 top-down, 2 bottom-up) and embedded them into a general introduction to robotics that focuses on the use of robots in medicine -- including medical research, surgery, hospital navigation and more.
 Explore this exciting new curriculum.